SaloniJaiswal30/Network-intrusion-detection-system-based-on-recursive-feature-addition/README.md

 Python
 ### Description
 - Dataset Used: 100 malicious files has been used as dataset.
 Features has been extracted out of it and used as an dataset using feature_extraction.py
-- Rankinh the datset features using CFS(Correlation feature selection)
+- Ranked the datset features using CFS(Correlation feature selection) and selected good features.
 - Selected beat subset using Recursive feature elimination
 - classification using SVM